ThibautHH/Plazza/docs/Plazza.md

 ### Handle kitchen

-Each kitchen add itsef to a queue inside the receptionist.
+Each kitchen add itself to a queue inside the receptionist.
 The receptionist always send pizza to the first kitchen in the queue and remove it from the queue.
-When the kitchen start to cook a pizza she add hersef to the queue if she as another chief.
+When the kitchen start to cook a pizza she add herself to the queue if she as another chief.
-Whent the queue of kitchen is empty the receptionist create a new kitchen.
+When the queue of kitchen is empty the receptionist create a new kitchen.

 ### CLI